minecraftmuse3/ExampleStructureGen/README.md

-# ExampleVillageGen
+# Village Generation
 An example project to modify village generaion in Minecraft: Pocket Edition.
-To be loaded in Zhuowei Zang's BlockLauncher.
-Coded in C++, feel free to edit/fix any of the project's files.
-Make sure to credit me :).
-Send all bugs/errors to me here: https://twitter.com/DamienMiller11
+Credit to @minecraftmuse3 (https://twitter.com/DamienMiller11) for the initial work